Santa Clara DUI Accident Victim Lawyers

 - Employers — If the at-fault driver was on the job when the accident occurred, the employer might also be found negligent.

 Since California is a pure comparative negligence state, all the liable parties are responsible for compensating you for your damages.
-Our skilled lawyers, who win DUI accident cases for victims in Santa Clara, will hold all at-fault parties accountable for your injuries, financial difficulties, and emotional trauma.
+Our skilled lawyers, committed to representing DUI accident victims in Santa Clara, will seek to hold at-fault parties accountable for your injuries, financial difficulties, and emotional trauma.

 Comparative negligence also entails that if you are found partially liable, your total compensation will be reduced based on the percentage of your liability.
-Our attorneys will make sure you are not unfairly blamed for your accident.
+Our attorneys can help you protect your rights and identify parties that may be liable in case of an accident.

 December 2016: $22M+ verdict in a mild traumatic brain injury case.
 The entire details of the case can be found in the public record filings by the defendant entity that sued its defense.– BRIAN BEECHER